 His daughter, my aunt Anita, was born in Vienna in 1942.

 Hitler was killing blonde, blue-eyed, German or Yiddish speaking Jews.
 He was also killing Christian 'Romani' who are of Indian origin.
 But he was recruiting dusky Hindus and Muslims into the SS.
 Bose, as an Aryan, could marry an Austrian Christian.
 This would have been problematic if the lady had been Jewish.
 Nazi Racism had its bizarre aspects.

 In other words, my great-uncle was no stranger to Europe and Europeans.

 Which is why he was anti-Semitic.
 One of his biographers suggests that the fellow wrote an Jew baiting article for Goebbel's rag.
 There is no evidence of this.
-The Japanese got along well with Jewish industrialists in Shanghai and Singapore so it was just as well that Bose wasn't spewing bile at 'Sassoons' (as Jews were known in the Far East)
+The Japanese got along well with Jewish industrialists in Shanghai and Singapore so it suited them that Bose wasn't spewing bile at 'Sassoons' (as Jews were known in the Far East)

 Alliance with Nazi Germany

 Subhas Chandra Bose’s decision to ally with the Axis powers during the Second World War, in particular his decision to escape to Berlin in 1941 and seek assistance from Nazi Germany, has always been controversial.

 He would have been happier with a Soviet alliance.
 They palmed the useless fellow off on their Nazi allies.

 It left us, his family, permanently on the defensive, despite the adulation of much of the general public.
 The alliance with Japan and his move to Southeast Asia in 1943 – another daring journey halfway around the world in the middle of the war in German and Japanese submarines – did not cause similar discomfort or attract the kind of criticism that his voyage to Nazi Germany did.
 In Southeast Asia he raised the Indian National Army (INA),